 With prices starting as low as free for Wave and rising to $60-$70, cloud-based accounting programs are still cheaper than software and licensing fees.
 For more information on Wave, check out our Wave review.

 If you’re a small to mid-sized business, there are many compelling reasons to consider doing your books in the cloud.
-With the variety and breadth of options in the market, you’ll be able to find software to fit your needs among our accounting software reviews.
+With the variety and breadth of options in the market, you’ll be able to find software to fit your needs.